hanabi/hanabi.github.io/Reference.md

   * Alice clues red to Cathy, touching a red 3.
   * Bob blind-plays red 1 from slot 1.
   * Cathy would normally think that she has red 2, which would match the red 1 that was just played.
 However, she sees that when the clue happened, there was a red 2 next to the red 1.
-  * Thus, Cathy discards, giving Bob the chance to blind the play the red 2.
+  * Thus, Cathy discards, giving Bob a chance to blind the play the red 2.
 If he does not blind-play it, then it was a normal *Finesse* and she has red 2.
 If he does blind-play it, then it was a *Double Finesse* and she has red 3.
   * On his next turn, Bob blind-plays red 2 from slot 2.
 Cathy now knows that she has the red 3.

 ### Prompts in Multi-Color Variants